LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-- Information and quotations from sources is clearly presented as source material.
+- Information and quoted language from sources is clearly presented as source material.

 - Format choices are generally appropriate for the purposes of the papers.

-- References to outside sources are generally cited and documented, if not always in the appropriate style; readers can determine when source material has been quoted or referenced, and instances of unreferenced source material are few, unimportant, and clearly not intentional.
+- References to outside sources are generally cited and documented, if not always in the appropriate style; readers can determine when source material has been quoted or referenced, and instances of unreferenced source material are few and clearly not intentional.

 - Mistakes in grammar, spelling, punctuation, or usage do not generally interfere with either the writer’s credibility or the reader’s ability to read the text easily.